 After completing her degrees at Rhodes and Natal in South Africa, Judith received her PhD from the University of Southampton, UK, on the relationship of languages to computer architecture.
 Then followed a distinguished career in academia, most recently as a professor at the University of Pretoria, South Africa.
 She has had visiting professor positions in the UK, Germany, Canada, Italy and the USA.

-Judith serves frequently on international editorial, programme and award committees, and has received numerous awards and distinctions, in particular the IFIP Outstanding Service Award in 2009 and the IFIP Silver Core Award 2006 for service to the worldwide computer science community, the Computer Society Fellowship Award in 2008, the South African DTI Award for Distinguished Woman Scientist of the Year for Innovation 2005 and one of 100 Leading Mind Awards from her University in its Centenary Year 2008.
-She is a Fellow of the British Computer Society, the Royal Society of South Africa and of many other prestigious bodies.
+In 2014, Judith was elected an ACM Distinguished Educator.
+She has received numerous other including the IFIP Outstanding Service Award in 2009 and the IFIP Silver Core Award 2006 for service to the worldwide computer science community, the Computer Society Fellowship Award in 2008, the South African DTI Award for Distinguished Woman Scientist of the Year for Innovation 2005, and the Rhodes University Distinguished Alumna Award in 2011.
+She is a Fellow of the British Computer Society and the Royal Society of South Africa.

 17th Asia Pacific Software Engineering Conference, Sydney, 30 November – 3 December 2010, The Data Deluge - How Software Engineering can Help, apsec2010.com/